ra559/cis106/labs/lab1.md

 # Lab 1 Exploring Linux Distributions
 ---
 ## Requirements:
-* **Go over the Git and Github Guide and complete the Git and Github Lab before doing this lab.**
+* **You will use Github to submit this Lab.
+Watch the 'What is Git and Github?' video before your start**
 * Submit the URL for this Github Repository.
 Anything else will not be graded.
 * Bold your answers (2 points)
 * Add your name and last name before the title as a paragraph.
 * Format your screenshots accordingly (not too big, not too small).
-If I can’t read it, I cannot grade it..
+If I can’t read it, I cannot grade it.

 ## Working with Distrowatch